c1ph3rbnuk/my_blog/cybershujaa/adservice.md

 a. **_Objects_** - Every object has an associated set of attributes.
     - Users - they are the main reason why we care about active directory.
 Everyone logging into the network will require a user account.
     - Computers - they are a special form os user accounts that help authenticate computers to the network and establish trust relation ships between the computer and the domain.
-    - Contracts - used primarity to assign email addresses to external users.
+    - Contacts - used primarity to assign email addresses to external users.
     - Groups - used to simplify the administration of access control
     - Printers - used to simplify the process of locating and connecting to printers.